oskarnesheim/WebDev_project1/README.md

 In this app, you can add up to 5 cities to your list of favorites, making it easy to keep tabs on the weather in multiple locations.
 Your favorite cities will be saved for your convenience the next time you visit the page.
 Additionally, WeatherSearcher provides a settings option that allows you to choose between the metric system (default) and the imperial system, ensuring that you get weather information in the units you prefer.
 We initially wanted to show the forecast for the upcoming 10 days, but the API we're currently using doesn't offer forecasts for more than 3 days in the future unless we pay for it.

-When selecting a city from the search proposals, the app will present the user with the current weather for the selected city.
-The user can also click on a the forecast for a specific day and get weather information for the entire day.
-This ensures that we fulfill the requirement of presenting one resource at a time.
-A user can also navigate back to the home page by using the navbar.

 ## Running the App

 To run the WeatherSearcher app on your local machine, follow these simple steps: